 What is Samba?

 Samba OlyWa performs a number of dances and rhythms.
 Most of them originate in Brazil, with roots and influences from the Americas, Africa, and Europe.
 Here are simplified descriptions of some of our dances/music.
-Our links page includes several websites with fuller explanations.

 Samba (from Wikipedia): Samba's roots come from Africa, mainly Angola, where the dance semba was a predecessor of samba, and as importantly from Portugal and Europe, which made it possible for the relatively intricate harmonies found in samba to be developed out of European tradition.

 Coco (from AllBrazilianMusic): Traditional dance style from the North and Northeast, its origins are not clear: slaves could have brought it from Africa, or it could be the result of a mix between native and African cultures.
-Although more cultivated along the coast, coco might have appeared in the countryside, following the rhythm produced when the coconuts were broken so as to extract the nuts.
+Although more cultivated along the coast, coco might have appeared in the countryside, following the rhythm produced when the coconuts were broken so as to extract the neat.

 Xaxado (from Aguas de Bahia): Sha-sha-do) A lively folk dance from the North East of Brazil in the Baião family.
 It grows out of life in the dry cangaço countryside.
 The name comes from the "sha-sha" sound of boots scraping the earth.
 The movements are brash and convey the enthusiasm of hard work and hard play